Weird-Ghosts/www/content/baby-ghosts/index.md

 effectively we can help you progress!

-When you practice narrating your process, saying everything out loud, you realize _no question is too small; no problem too overwhelming_.
+When you practice narrating your process, saying everything out loud, you realize _no question is too small; no problem is too overwhelming_.

-We know that talking about yourself and your process can be hard, because many of us are trained from an early age to be independent.
+We know that talking about yourself and your process can be hard because many of us are trained from an early age to be independent.
 It takes practice to (re)learn how to be in community and let yourself accept help.
 That's part of what this program aims to achieve.

 ### Timeline

-Here’s how your time as a Baby Ghost breaks down:
+Here's how your time as a Baby Ghost breaks down:

 ### Month 1

 - Onboarding with Gamma Space peer mentors
-  Monday Night Check-in presentation (10-15 min + Q&A during 1.5 hour meeting)
+  Monday Night Check-in presentation (10-15 min + Q&A during 1.5-hour meeting)
 - Detailed pain points discussion resulting in strategies to address them.

 ### Months 2-3

-- Workin’ hard on your studio’s development</li>
+- Workin' hard on your studio's development
-- Weekly written check-ins in your studio Slack channel</li>
+- Weekly written check-ins in your studio Slack channel
 - 1-4 meetings per month to provide supports you request

 Getting involved in the Gamma community (if you want!)